-I’m not saying self-care will solve all of your problems as a stepmom, but I am saying that self-care will improve your life, no matter what struggle you are facing.
+I’m not saying self-care will solve all of your problems as a stepmom.
+I am saying that prioritizing self-care will improve your life, no matter what struggle you are facing.

 The more refreshed and centered you feel, the better you’ll be able to analyze the situation, communicate with those involved, and resolve the issue.